Colts Neck Township, New Jersey: Geography

-According to the United States Census Bureau, the township had a total area of 31.79 square miles (82.34 km2), including 30.72 square miles (79.55 km2) of land and 1.08 square miles (2.79 km2) of water (3.38%).
+According to the United States Census Bureau, the township had a total area of 31.79 square miles (82.34 km2), including 31.72 square miles (79.55 km2) of land and 1.08 square miles (2.79 km2) of water (3.38%).
+Colts Neck's geography, with its fertile soil, abundant wildlife, and extensive marl beds along streams like Hop Brook, attracted early settlers.
+The township's rolling uplands and waterways, including the Yellow Brook and Mine Brook, supported farming and milling, shaping its early development.
+These natural resources remain evident today, preserved in part through efforts like the Farmland Preservation Committee.

 Unincorporated communities, localities and place names located partially or completely within the township include Bucks Mill, Cooks Mills, Hominy Hill, Lippincott, Montrose, Phalanx, Scobeyville, Swimming River and Vanderburg.

 The township borders the Monmouth County communities of Freehold Township, Holmdel Township, Howell Township, Marlboro Township, Middletown Township, Tinton Falls and Wall Township.

 Economy

+Colts Neck's economy historically centered on agriculture, with farming and milling dominant in the 18th and 19th centuries.
+Bucks Mill, built in 1854, exemplifies this era's grist mills.
+Snyder's Mill (pre-1806), and Heyer's Mill (c.
+1800) were also large milling sites in the township, the latter site of a 1902 flood that killed four workers.
+The North American Phalanx (1843–1856) introduced innovative industries, including the production of the first boxed cereal.

 Laird & Company produces Laird's Applejack at its facility in the Scobeyville section of the township.
-Since the end of distilling in Colts Neck in 1972, the company has had its apples picked and distilled in Virginia, and then brought north to be aged, blended and bottled at its facility in the township.
-The only remaining producer of Applejack in the United States, the company received the first license granted by the United States Department of the Treasury, which was granted in 1780.
+The only remaining producer of Applejack in the United States, the company received the first U.S. distillery license in 1780 after providing George Washington with its applejack recipe.
+The distillery operated in Colts Neck until 1850, then moved to Scobeyville after a fire.
+Since the end of distilling in Colts Neck in 1972, the company has had its apples picked and distilled in Virginia, and then brought north to be aged, blended and bottled at its facility in the township. the company received the first license granted by the United States Department of the Treasury, which was granted in 1780.

+The town has been noted for horse breeding since the 1700s; an ad for the stallion "Liberty" appeared in 1780 newspapers.
+By 1877, township real estate was valued at $1,112,900.

 Four JG's Orchards & Vineyards is a winery based in the township, named for the shared initials of the owners and their two children.